 Welcome from the Shepherd University President

-The start of the academic year is an uplifting time here at Shepherd.
-The new academic year affords all of us a clean slate that we can fill with exciting courses, inspiring guest lectures, championship-level athletics, valuable volunteer projects, and fun-filled social, service, and recreational events.
+The start of the academic year is an uplifting time here at Shepherd – for you, our faculty and staff.
+The new academic year affords all of us a clean slate that we can fill with exciting courses, inspiring guest lectures, championship-level athletics, valuable volunteer projects, and memorable social, service, and recreational events.

-First-year students–welcome to Shepherd!
-You will find Shepherd to be a hospitable and open campus where you will feel right at home.
+First-year and Transfer students–welcome to Shepherd!
+You will find Shepherd to be a friendly and open campus where you will feel right at home.

 Upperclassmen–we are glad you have returned to continue your studies at Shepherd!
-Please help our first-year students become acclimated to our campus as they begin their studies and life’s new adventure with us.
+Please help our first-year students become acclimated to the campus as they begin their studies and life’s new adventure with us.

-Shepherd prides itself on civility; please use fair play and courtesy in your treatment of others, on campus as well as in your personal life.
+Shepherd prides itself on promoting civility; please use fair play and courtesy in your treatment of others — on campus as well as in your personal life.

-Dedicate yourself to your studies; aspire to make your family and friends proud of you and your accomplishments.
+Dedicate yourself to the pursuit of knowledge; aspire to make your family and friends proud of you and your accomplishments.
 You are the next generation of leaders and model citizens.

 Become an active participant in the life of the campus through volunteer service, athletics (collegiate and intramural), and membership in Shepherd’s clubs and organizations.
 You will find that many of the skills you learn outside the classroom will aid you throughout your life and professional career.